-In addition to being mentored by multiple firm leaders—including EYP architects, senior medical planners, and designers—Tradewell Fellows are included in healthcare projects from the initial planning stages, have direct contact with healthcare clients, and attend a national conference of their choice.
-They also complete a Tradewell project during their fellowship — essentially a deep dive into a specific research topic.
+In addition to being mentored by firm leaders — including Page/EYP architects, senior medical planners, and designers — Tradewell Fellows are included in healthcare projects from the initial planning stages, have direct contact with healthcare clients, and attend a national conference of their choice.